Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Introduction

+In this paper, we provide solutions to these problems.
+Our contributions (1) and (2) mentioned in the first paragraph of this section correspond to the solutions to problems (i) and (ii), respectively.
+More precisely, we show the following statements. \begin{enumerate} \item[(1)] We show an evaluation like

-defined later in Proposition \ref{prop2-2}. $F^\mathrm{D}_{K, Q}(n)$ is the discrete counterpart of $F^\mathrm{C}_{K, Q}(n)$.
-Here, it should be noted that the algorithm to achieve the error in the right-hand side of (\ref{eq:mpe}) was proposed by \citeasnoun{tanaka2018design} concretely.
-This implies that the algorithm is assured of ``near optimality'' ((1) in Section \ref{1-1}) if we prove $F^\mathrm{C}_{K, Q}(n)/n$ and $F^\mathrm{D}_{K, Q}(n)/(n-1)$ are close.
-Because $F^\mathrm{C}_{K, Q}(n)$ and $F^\mathrm{D}_{K, Q}(n)$ were obtained from the optimal solutions of an optimization problem and its discrete counterpart, respectively, we created a feasible solution for the former problem using the optimal solution of the latter, to obtain an evaluation like
+Its rigorous version is given by Theorem~\ref{main1} in Section~\ref{sec:main_results}.
+The quantities $F^\mathrm{D}_{K, Q}(n)$ and $F^\mathrm{C}_{K, Q}(n)$ were obtained from the optimal solutions of the ``discrete'' energy minimization problem and its ``continuous counterpart'', respectively.
+Therefore we construct a feasible solution for the latter using the optimal solution of the former to show this theorem.

-To approach (2) in Section \ref{1-1}, we must find some lower bound of $F_{K, Q}^\mathrm{C}(n)$.
-It should be noted that the optimal value of (P) is a lower bound for $2F_{K, Q}^\mathrm{C}(n)$ (for more details, see Proposition \ref{prop2-2}).
-Because it is not easy to calculate the optimal value of (P) exactly, its lower bound needs to be determined.
-However, because (P) is a minimization problem, any concrete feasible solution does not help us.
-Therefore, we prove that (P) can be regarded as an infinite-dimensional convex quadratic programming, as $K$ is {\it positive semi-definite in measure} (Definition \ref{def2-1}), and take the dual problem \cite{dorn1960duality,luenberger1997}.
-We also show that the dual problem

-satisfies the weak and strong duality (Theorem \ref{thm2-4}), i.e., the optimal value of (D) coincides with that of (P).
-By this, we can obtain a lower bound for the optimal value of (P), taking concrete $\nu$ and $s$.
-The practical advantage of taking (D) is that $\nu$ can be a signed measure (though we indeed deal with a little wider class in Section \ref{sec4}), which means that we can define $\nu$ as some Fourier transform of the symmetric function, without confirming the non-negativity.
-This solves one of the improper points of the evaluation in \citeasnoun{tanaka2017potential}.